 The calibration menu contains items for frequent calibration of user parameters.
-There are five items in this list: Cal Cond, Cell Temp, Cal Const, and Cal Zeros.
+There are four items in this list: Cal Cond, Cell Temp, Set Range, and Cal Zeros.

-Cal %Conc The concentration calibration function allows the user to adjust the transmitter offset and span reading to match reference solution, or to adjust the sensor offset to match the sample reading.
-See Part 6 - Calibration for more details.
+- Cal Cond The conductivity calibration function allows the user to adjust the transmitter offset and span reading to match reference buffers, or to adjust the sensor offset to match the sample reading.
+See Part 6 Calibration for more details. - Cal Temp The temperature calibration function allows the user to adjust the offset of the temperature response by a small factor of ± 5 °C. The temperature input is factory calibrated to very high accuracy.

-Cal Temp

-The temperature calibration function allows the user to adjust the offset of the temperature response by a small factor of \pm 5°C. The temperature input is factory calibrated to very high accuracy.
 However, long cable lengths and junction boxes may degrade the accuracy of the temperature measurement in some extreme situations.
 Therefore, this feature is provided as an adjustment.
-See Part 6 - Calibration for more details.

-Cal Zeros

-This function calibrates all range zero-points to the specific sensor being used.
+See Part 6 Calibration for more details. - Set Range This function allows the user to set the display range of the transmitter for a specific application.
+Once set, all output functions use this display range to establish configuration settings.
+Press ENTER to initiate user entry mode, and the value will flash.
+Use the arrow key to modify the range for the desired range and then press ENTER. - Cal Zeros This function calibrates all range zero-points to the specific sensor being used.
 This function is only required to be performed once at initial start-up or when the sensor has been replaced.
-See Part 6 -Calibration for more details.
+See Part 6 Calibration for more details.

-Cell Factor This function allows the user to directly enter the factory measured cell constant for the Q25C4 sensor.
-When this feature is used, calibration with reference solutions is not necessary.
-The default setting is 1.000.
-Note that this value is actually calculated from an actual liquid calibration, so running a conductivity calibration will change this value.

-TC Factor

-This function allows the user to directly enter the factory measured temperature offset value marked on the sensor label.
-The default for this setting is 7.50 and most sensors are fairly close to that number.

-Load %C Tbl

-This function allows the user to load one of the pre-programmed concentration tables for main parameter display.
-Press ENTER to initiate user entry mode, and the value will flash.
-Use the arrow key to select the desired table and then press ENTER.